 The Company has real estate operating leases in Cambridge, Andover and Burlington, Massachusetts and Dublin and Columbus, Ohio that provide for scheduled annual rent increases throughout each lease's term.
-There have been no significant changes to the real estate leases in the three months ended March 31, 2020.
+There have been no significant changes to the real estate leases in the six months ended June 30, 2020.
 The Company has also identified embedded leases in its manufacturing and supply agreements with Catalent, Inc. ("Catalent") and Thermo Fisher Scientific, Inc. ("Thermo").
 For additional details relating to these two agreements, please read Note 21, Commitments and Contingencies of the Annual Report on Form 10-K for the year ended December 31, 2019.

-Catalent, Inc.
+The Company determined that both the Catalent and Thermo agreements contain an embedded lease because the Company controls the use of the facilities and related equipment therein.
+The Company also determined that it does not control the facilities or related equipment during construction and, thus, the lease does not fall in the scope of "build-to-suit" accounting.